randalsallaq/django-snacks/README.md

 ## Implementation:

 - Created the URLs.
-- Create the Views for them.
+- Created the Views for them.
 - {% Put them in templates using Django way %}.
 - joined the templates.